giellalt/giellalt.github.io/MaturityClassification.md

 - The number of false positives is below 5 %
 - Correction mechanism gives relevant connection in top-5 in almost all cases, in top position in most cases

+##### Grammar checker

+- many error detection rules with suggestions, tested and verified
+- systematic work on classes of errors relevant for the language community

 ## Registering maturity